Ramblurr/Dwarf-Fortress-Portable-Wiki/README.md

+## Development

+## TODO

+See the [Issues](https://github.com/Ramblurr/Dwarf-Fortress-Portable-Wiki/issues) repo for planned features.

 ## Dependencies

 DFPortableWiki is a pure Python 2.7 program.
-It does not depend on any other lib than Python standard lib.
+It does not depend on any lib other than the Python standard lib.

 ## License & Credit